 The bound man nodded in the direction of the woods without speaking a word.

 One of the other pirates pulled his knife and stuck it to the prisoner’s throat.
 “Don’t ye be leading us all over these woods either.
-If the sun comes up and we’re not holdin booty in our hands, than our orders are to bleed ye in there.
+If the sun rises and we’re not holdin booty in our hands, than our orders are to bleed ye in there.
 Understand?”

 The prisoner whimpered, “Aye.”

 “Let’s just take him in the woods and kill him and tell the captain he be lyin about the treasure,” suggested the third pirate.
 “The Spanish will be coming fer their ship soon.
-We need to flee while the night will still hide us.”
-The man began to cough a loud, hollow, cough.
+We need to flee while the night still hides us.”
+The man whooped a loud, hollow, cough.

 “If anything does us in it will be yer hacking and wheezing,” growled one of the men.
 “They can hear you all the way in Ocacroke.”

-“Lead the way and you’d better hope we find something,” he growled to the captive man.
+“Lead the way and you’d better hope we find something!”

 “No torches?
 How am I supposed to find it in the dark?”
 His voice shook.
-His life depended on them finding the treasure and they were handicapping him with no light.
+His life depended on them finding the treasure and they handicapped him with no light.

-Barnaby now understood the situation clearly.
+Levi now understood the situation clearly.
 These men were either pirates or privateers that had captured a Spanish galleon.
 There wasn’t much distinction between privateering and all out piracy.
-Privateering basically meant you had the permission from your government to raid other country’s ships so in a sense one was legally allowed to be a pirate.
-This in no way meant the men behaved any more civilized.
+Privateering basically meant you had the permission from your government to raid other country’s ships so in a sense one could legally be a pirate.
+This in no way meant the men behaved more civilized.

 He contemplated following them but hesitated.
 Why go looking for trouble he thought but then he quickly rationalized trouble had a way of finding him.
-No matter where he went whether it be in the woods or on the beach, he always had an unwelcome encounter.
-Was he any safer here on the beach than he would be following his enemies?
-Probably he admitted, but the beach presently had not story.
-He would follow these new ghosts at a distance and determine why they were there.
+No matter where he went whether it be in the woods or on the beach, he always experienced an unwelcome encounter.
+Was he safer here on the beach than following his enemies?
+Perhaps, but the beach presently had no story so he followed these new ghosts at a distance to determine their intentions.

-As he walked he thought of Jules and wondered how she might react.
-Would she scold his foolishness yet admire his daring?
-He wished she could see him now regardless.
+As he walked he thought of Jules and contemplated if she would scold his foolishness or admire his daring?
+He wished she saw him now regardless.

-The pirates entered the woods in the same spot from where Barnaby recently exited when fleeing the storm woman.
+The pirates entered the woods in the same spot from where Levi recently exited when fleeing the storm woman.